murb/workbook/README.md

 In case you want to display the table in HTML, some conversion is offered to convert text/background properties to css-entities.
 Internally the hash storing style elements tries to map to CSS where possible.

+## Compatibility

+Workbook should be compatible with ruby 1.8.7 and 1.9.3.

 ## Alternatives

 The [ruby toolbox lists plenty of alternatives](https://www.ruby-toolbox.com/search?utf8=%E2%9C%93&q=spreadsheet), that just didn't suit my needs.